THE OLD SCHOOL PRESS

 view the book itself

-In this collection, I have printed six new poems on the theme of the figure, giving an opportunity of combining each with a full-page line drawing, commissioned from John Watts and reproduced by line block.
+In this collection, I have printed previously unpublished poems on the theme of the figure, giving an opportunity of combining each with a full-page line drawing, commissioned from John Watts and reproduced by line block.
 The text is set in 14pt Centaur italic.
-The edition is 185 copies signed by poet and artist, priced at £42 (€75, US$75) per copy.
+The edition is 185 copies signed by poet and artist, priced at £42 per copy.
 A further thirty sets of sheets were available for binders but are now all sold.
 (ISBN 978 1 899933 01 3).
 24pp.

 Chesil Beach